Leo Tolstoy: Christianity

 Tolstoy believed that a true Christian could find lasting happiness by striving for inner perfection through following the Great Commandment of loving one's neighbor and God, rather than guidance from the Church or state.
 Another distinct attribute of his philosophy based on Christ's teachings is nonresistance during conflict.
-This idea in Tolstoy's book The Kingdom of God Is Within You directly influenced Mahatma Gandhi and therefore also nonviolent resistance movements to this day.
+This idea, communicated in Tolstoy's book The Kingdom of God Is Within You, directly influenced Mahatma Gandhi and by extension nonviolent resistance movements as a whole.

 Tolstoy believed that the aristocracy was a burden on the poor.
 He opposed private land ownership and the institution of marriage, and valued chastity and sexual abstinence (discussed in Father Sergius and his preface to The Kreutzer Sonata), ideals also held by the young Gandhi.
 Tolstoy's passion from the depth of his austere moral views is reflected in his later work.
 One example is the sequence of the temptation of Sergius in Father Sergius.
 Maxim Gorky relates how Tolstoy once read this passage before him and Chekhov, and Tolstoy was moved to tears by the end of the reading.
 Later passages of rare power include the personal crises faced by the protagonists of The Death of Ivan Ilyich, and of Master and Man, where the main character in the former and the reader in the latter are made aware of the foolishness of the protagonists' lives.

 In 1886, Tolstoy wrote to the Russian explorer and anthropologist Nicholas Miklouho-Maclay, who was one of the first anthropologists to refute polygenism, the view that the different races of mankind belonged to different species: "You were the first to demonstrate beyond question by your experience that man is man everywhere, that is, a kind, sociable being with whom communication can and should be established through kindness and truth, not guns and spirits."